 Sara K. Ahmed (she/her)

-When she is not in the classroom or meeting with teachers, you can find her coaching track, cross country, soccer, or basketball.
+When she is not in the classroom or meeting with teachers, you can find her coaching the soccer/football teams at school.

 Follow Sara on Twitter

 If you’re interested in having Sara visit your school or attend your event, or if you have a general question about Sara, please fill out the following form: